 As a duo we aim to be as entertaining and as flexible as possible.
 We believe that the art form of percussion can be as exciting as it can be expressive.

-Peter, 23, comes from the Isle of Man; he graduated from the Royal Northern College of Music in 2015 with a First Class Honours degree in Music Performance (Percussion, Drum kit and Timpani).
+Peter, originally from the Isle of Man; recently graduated from the Royal Northern College of Music with a First Class Honours degree in Music Performance (Percussion, Drum kit and Timpani).
 Coming from a musical family, Peter was always going to have a keen interest in music; he was first introduced to percussion at the young age of 5.

 The Isle of Man has a thriving music scene which includes, Orchestras, Brass Bands, Folk Music, Popular music, Musical Theatre and Chamber music.
 Peter was determined to get the most out of his surroundings, musically and was extensively involved with everything the Island had to offer throughout his youth.
 He competed in the Manx Music Festival and the Young Musician of Mann where he gained success and acclaim as an aspiring young musician.
 He would like to thank the Isle of Man Arts Council, Isle of Man Music Service and the Douglas Town Band for all of their support as he grew up.